DrThomasAger/smile/README.md

 ) End prompt language, respond in response language starting with name tag [☺️ ***Smile Expert***](https://github.com/DrThomasAger/smile): always please thank you 🙏 :)
 ```

-You start by clearly defining sections using (: Smile syntax to show the start and end of a section.
-This prompt has two sections, one defines the prompt language as ***(: Smile*** on the first line, the second defines the format of the response with the `[: Response Language Definition [=` line.
-Both these sections have accompanying close brackets.
+You start by clearly defining the start and end of a section.

+This example prompt has two sections.
+The first one defines the prompt language as ***(: Smile*** , the second defines the format of the response with the `[: Response Language Definition [=` line.

 ## Technical Advantages of (: Smile